UjwalGupta12/INST737-Project-/README.md

 * Topic_Modeling_Episode8.ipynb
 * Topic_Modeling_Episode9.ipynb

-In order to run the topic modeling notebooks, the following python libraries would have to be installed:
+In order to run the topic modeling notebooks, the following Python libraries would have to be installed:

 * pandas
 * regex